-If you’ve watched TV, been on the Internet, or existed out in public in the past few years, you’ve probably heard “Bye Felicia” a time or twenty.
-The 90s phrase re-emerged in popular media, despite the fact that many who use it either don’t know where it came from or attribute its creation to the wrong people.
+If you’ve watched TV, been on the Internet, or existed out in public in the past few years, you’ve probably heard “Bye Felisha” a time or twenty.
+The ’90s phrase re-emerged in popular media, despite the fact that many who use it either don’t know where it came from or attribute its creation to the wrong people.
 While the phrase has seen heavy use in LGBTQIA+ media, its origins lie in the 1995 classic, black film Friday.
-And Felicia, actress Angela Means, has herself said bye to both meat and dairy and opened up her own vegan restaurant called Jackfruit Cafe.
+And Felisha actress Angela Means has herself said bye to both meat and dairy and opened up her own vegan restaurant called Jackfruit Cafe.

 Whilst some feel that veganism is often perceived as a “white thing”, Means, like many other people of color, has been veg most of her life.
 She was a vegetarian child and is now completely vegan.
 Her cafe offers vegan soul food with a menu of dishes ranging from the jackfruit soul bowl, to street tacos, chickpea meatloaf, and much more.